-Posting photos on a regular basis will remind readers to order that special cake or to check out a new cupcake flavor, and will get them through the door.
-Many bakeries find that taking a photo of the best creation of the day is an effective habit that will increase sales, but don’t forget to show the great variety that your bakery is producing as well.
+Posting photos on a regular basis will remind readers to order that special cake or to check out a new cupcake flavor and will get them through the door.
+Many bakeries find that taking a photo of the best creation of the day is an effective habit that will increase sales but don’t forget to show the great variety that your bakery is producing as well.

-Tip #3: Choose a Great Profile Image
+Tip #3: Create a Memorable Profile Image

 Whatever image profile is chosen, it should be memorable in the mind of your customers browsing on Facebook and it should reflect your business in a positive light.